Return to homepage

 Legal realists throughout history have understood this.
 As Holmes said, the life of the law has not been logic, but experience, and "[t]he substance of the law at any given time pretty nearly corresponds, so far as it goes, with what is then understood to be convenient; but its form and machinery, and the degree to which it is able to work out desired results, depend very much upon its past."
 What law officers in India today argue, and what governments do, is a compromise between convenience and ideology — but they must make those arguments in the constitutional courts, in the language of rights, and with the respect that is appropriately due to the law lords.

-Perhaps you would feel a little more respect for British tradition if you understood how steeped we are in it.
+Perhaps you would feel a little more respect for English tradition if you understood how steeped we are in it.
 When you make a claim before a constitutional court, what you are really doing is invoking history.
 When you claim the principles of equity and fairness, you are calling upon the product of a tradition that began with the curia regis and the Lord Chancellor.
 If you learn the history of the criminal law, you will learn that the transition from blood vengeance to the burden of proof took a long time, and that virtually none of it was certain, and all of it was hard won.

 Absent these traditions, it takes embarrassingly little for the rule of law to be replaced by a fight for a knife in the mud.
 We must cherish these principles and the tradition and history that they represent.
 The moment we stop believing in them, the mirage will shimmer and dissipate.
 But as long as they persist, they can be summoned in the face of reaching claims from ambitious statesmen, whether they are progressive or regressive.
 ‘No,’ we can tell them, ‘you cannot wish away or dissipate this recent past — constitutionalism and all the rest — so easily.’
 As long as we live by the common law and its progeny, we are bound in an inexplicable sense of mutuality, parties to a shared network of obligation.
 This bond is the physical feeling of malaise at the thought of a man, however dangerous, being imprisoned without trial, or the flutter that arises from the English dictum that a judge shall put aside all other business and take up first the matter involving the liberty of a subject.